FredHutch/nf-cellranger-tools/README.md

 ## Resource Allocation

 The amount of CPUs and memory available to each task can be customized with the parameters `-process.cpus` (default: 16) and `-process.memory` (default: `64.GB`)

+## Testing

+The workflows in this repository may be tested by downloading example datasets hosted by 10X and running the appropriate analyses locally.

+To download the example datasets and all necessary reference data, navigate to `test/` and run `download_inputs.sh`.

+Before running the tests, make sure that Nextflow is installed on your host system.

+NOTE: The CellRanger utility is sourced by default from an EasyBuild module which is assumed to be available on the host system (using `beforeScript = "ml CellRanger/6.1.1"`).
+If CellRanger is available from another source, it can be loaded for the testing suite by adding an appropriate configuration file (`nextflow.config`) to the working directory used for testing.

+To run tests, navigate to `test/` and run `bash run.sh`.